 I’m sharing how to make plain bread as well as an herbed version!

-This focaccia recipe is also super easy to make!
+This focaccia recipe is also super easy to make.
 No stand mixer, bread maker, or kneading needed.
-You don’t need any special tools, and the ingredients and steps are simple.
+You do not need any special tools, and the ingredients and steps are simple.

-Most of the recipe is hands-off.
+Most of the recipe is hands off.
 This fluffy focaccia is inspired by Sarah Jampel’s recipe shared on Bon Appetit’s website.
-It’s gone viral for being easy and so tasty.
-So I’m sharing my adaptations along with my tips and tricks after making this bread an embarrassing amount of times.
+It went viral for a reason, and after making it an embarrassing number of times, I have a few tweaks I love.
 Thanks, Sarah!

 All About Yeast